Adopt & use library-licensed eBooks and eResources as your course materials.

 FSU Libraries provide access to over one million eBooks, allowing our students, faculty, and staff instant access to our wide-ranging titles anytime, anywhere. eBooks can be downloaded, checked out, and/or accessed online through different interfaces.
-Watch our eBook tutorial for further guidance on finding and accessing our online titles.

 What is the eTextbook Program?